dedis/popstellar/docs/protocol.md

 out a JSON-RPC 2.0 *notification* as defined below.
 Do notice the absence of an id field and of a response, in compliance with the JSON-RPC 2.0 specification.

+To broadcast a message between different servers, the same JSON-RPC 2.0 *notification* is used.
+This is the only case when a message should be broadcast on the “/root” channel.

 The format and content of the `message` parameter is further detailed as part of the [Mid-level (message) communication](#mid-level-message-communication) section.